Uko-TAL/TCB-Star-Wars-Scroller-Reverse-Engineering/README.md

 ## Conclusion
-We have finally used the same approaches, but I managed to brought additional optimisations to cope with the larger size.
+We have finally used the same approach, but I managed to bring additional optimisations to cope with the larger size.
 But at the end no doubt that TCB clearly won on the myth & iconic battlefields !!
 Thank you guys for this inspiring demo !